fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 setTimeout(() => {console.log('2')}, 0)

 console.log('3')

-/*
+```
-Runs 1, 3, 2 because it has timeout.
+This runs 1, 3, 2 because it has timeout.
 No matter the length.
-Then moved away from call stack gives back to web API.
+Then moved away from call stack gives back to web API for setTimeout.
-So after it keeps running the next line
-*/
-```
-This event loop runs all the time, won't start putting anything to the call stack is empty and already runs.

 No matter how fast setTimeout is, it still gets sent to the Web API.